uhasker/getting-things-done-in-next-js/src/chapter2/05-generics.md

 }
 ```

-However using `any` is - as we already mentioned - a bad idea since we lose all the type information even if we pass in an array of a known type.
+However using `any` is—as we already mentioned—a bad idea since we lose all the type information even if we pass in an array of a known type.
-For example all these constants would be inferred to have type `any`:
+For example, all these constants would be inferred to have type `any`:

 ```ts
 const num = getFirstElement([1, 2, 3]);